Close Menu

 Hillary F. Huber, Ph.D.

-Staff Scientist I Dr. Peter Nathanielsz’s Lab
+Staff Scientist I Corinna Ross Lab

 Research Focus

-Dr. Huber has worked with the Texas Pregnancy and Life-course Health Center (TPLH) at SNPRC since 2014.
-TPLH studies developmental programming, which is the concept that challenges during critical phases of development have lifelong health effects.
-This research is an essential contribution to understanding why some children and adults are predisposed to behavioral disorders, metabolic syndrome, neurological disease, sarcopenia, and many other outcomes.
+Hillary F. Huber, PhD, is a primatologist specializing in nonhuman primate models of healthy growth, development, and aging.
+Dr. Huber conducts translational studies investigating how life experiences influence behavioral, cognitive, and motor function during the aging process.
+Her aims are to improve quality of life for humans and nonhuman primates through minimally invasive research.
+This research is essential to understanding why some people are predisposed to behavioral disorders, metabolic syndrome, neurological disease, sarcopenia, accelerated aging, and many other outcomes.
 Early identification of individuals at risk of later disease will change the way we prevent and treat aging, with personalized early intervention approaches.

 Inside the Lab